Written by Gene L. Coon and Gene Roddenberry

 Directed by Ralph Senensky

 There are some episodes of the original Star Trek series that hold up better than others.
-The ones that don’t hold up so well are usually do to issues of it being dated to the era of the 1960’s.
+The ones that don’t hold up so well are usually due to issues of it being dated to the era of the 1960s.
 In the case of Metamorphosis, it would be quite easy to dismiss this as being dated.
 However, what saves it is how well it ties into the movie Star Trek: First Contact in addition to it being a pretty good story and production.

-A shuttle containing Captain Kirk (William Shatner), the Vulcan Mr. Spock (Leonard Nimoy), Dr. McCoy (DeForest Kelley) and a VIP patient heading to the Enterprise for medical treatment.
+A shuttle containing Captain Kirk (William Shatner), the Vulcan Mr. Spock (Leonard Nimoy), Dr. McCoy (DeForest Kelley), and a VIP patient heading to the Enterprise for medical treatment.
 Nancy Hedford (portrayed by Eleanor Donohue) is a terminally ill Federation diplomat on a mission to negotiate a truce.
 The shuttle crashes for no apparent reason on a nearby planet as they are making their way back to the ship.

 The four find a man alone on the planet.
 He explains that he crashed on the planet and has been there alone ever since.
 After extensive questioning, the man reveals himself to be Zefram Cochrane (portrayed by Glenn Corbett), the inventor of the warp drive, which led to the founding of the Federation of Planets.

 At first, Kirk disbelieves the man’s story.
 Cochrane died 150 years before and was 87 years old at that time.
 Cochrane explains that he had gone out in space to die when his ship crashed on the planet.
 There, he was taken care of by an energy entity he calls “The Companion”.
-It not only fixed what was wrong with him from the crash, but rejuvenated him and made him younger.
+It not only fixed what was wrong with him from the crash but rejuvenated him and made him younger.

 Unfortunately, it has been a lonely existence.
 Cochrane told this “Companion” that he would die of loneliness, thinking it would allow him to leave the planet.
 Instead, it brought the shuttle here.
 Now it’s up to them to figure out how to save Ms. Hedford and get the three of them (four of them?) away from the planet.
 Meanwhile, Scotty (James Doohan) has command of the Enterprise and is systematically searching for the missing shuttle and it’s very important passengers.

 Let me get out of the way what I didn’t like about Metamorphosis first.
 The way Cochrane talks to Eleanor is incredibly sexist.
 It might have sounded fine in the sixties, but even now, just about forty years later, it sounds ridiculous.
-He treats her like she is a merely eye candy to him, rather than a woman who is a diplomat with intelligence and a stature all her own.
+He treats her like she is mere eye candy to him, rather than a woman who is a diplomat with intelligence and stature all her own.
 I can’t imagine what it would sound like to people in the 23rd century.
 Then again, after seeing the character of Cochrane in the movie Star Trek: First Contact it does sort of suit him.
 However, there he treated his friend Lily with much more respect than he treats Nancy Hedford here.

 The reason for Hedford being there in the first place seems conveniently diminished by the end of the episode; a bit too conveniently.
 She is there despite her medical condition because the negotiations are so important, yet by the end of Metamorphosis it seems like Kirk is shrugging it off with the attitude that somehow it will work itself out.